mrismanaziz/Reforestation/README.md

-## Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+## Why is the ocean always blue?
+Because the shore never waves back.